Browse Category by News

 Benefits of AGA membership

-As an AGA member you are eligible for AGA Representative points (rep points) so you could represent Australia at an International tournament.
+As an AGA member, you are eligible for AGA Representative points (rep points) so you could represent Australia at an International tournament.
 Please click here for details.

 The AGA will email news of events and other information periodically.
 Information about clubs, events, tournament, Go news are published on this site.